muggy8/improbable/from-me-to-me/X1IapY2Y.md

 I know that she herself likely wouldn't be too bothered by it but knowing what she now knows and knowing what improbable events would have had to happen in her past to bring her here today, asking her to potentially die for my goals is something that I just can't do.

-In fact, even if she does somehow decide to assist my mission of trying to get Hickory to rejoin the League of Mastery again, I would likely still be hesitant on relying on her.
+In fact, even if she does somehow decide to assist my mission of trying to get Hickory to rejoin the Mastery League again, I would likely still be hesitant on relying on her.

 Hickory's title of 'Phantom Lord of Extinction' isn't just for show.